AterLux/PhpSimpleExpression/README.md

   $my_context->registerFunction('time', 'get_time', true); // Register a volatile function with alternative alias
 ```

 You also can use `registerFunctions(array[, is_volatile])` method to register multiple functions at once.
-If keys of array items is not numerical, then it used as an alias.
+If key of array item is not numerical, then it is used as an alias.

 To unregister functions use `unregisterFunction` method.
 The alias, array of multiple aliases or '*' to remove all can be passed.

-**NOTE:** At the compile time, all named constants replaced by it's values, and functions calls replaced by corresponding `ReflectionFunction`.
-So, altering the context after the expession is compiled will not have any effect on the compiled expression.
+**NOTE:** At the compile time, all named constants replaced by its values, and functions calls replaced by corresponding `ReflectionFunction`.
+So, altering the context after the expression is compiled will not have any effect on the compiled expression.

 ### Default Context

-Default context contains constant `PI` and also has sevaral functions registered
+Default context contains constant `PI` and also has several functions registered

 Function alias | Comment
 -------------- | -------